mathdio/mathdio/README.md

 🎓 Undergraduate in System Analysis and Development, Full-Stack Developer by [Trybe](https://www.betrybe.com).

-📚 Currently studying Java and Spring framework.
+📚 Currently studying Kotlin and Android development.

 🌍 Based in Fortaleza/CE - Brazil